 Dan Colston uses his experience clerking for the U.S. Court of Appeals to inform his counsel for businesses and individuals facing litigation.
-He represents companies of all sizes in a wide range of commercial matters, including intellectual property disputes.
+He represents companies of all sizes in a variety of commercial matters, including intellectual property disputes.

 Dan assists individuals and companies with protecting their intellectual property using copyrights and trademarks.
 He also represents clients in intellectual property litigation should a dispute arise.